Our curriculum is rooted in our vision and ethos which arises from the biblical teaching:

 Our curriculum must therefore promote the spiritual, moral, social, cultural, mental and physical development of all pupils.
 This policy outlines our dedication to establishing a well-rounded and robust curriculum, as well as the provisions involved in its implementation.

 Our Curriculum Intent

-As a school, our intent is to offer a curriculum that not only encompasses the formal requirements of the National Curriculum, but goes beyond the experiences of the classroom to try to ensure our children are exposed to the richest and most varied opportunities that we can provide.
-We aim to design a curriculum that ensures sequenced coverage and progression; that provides memorable learning through a variety of different teaching methods and experiences and that allows the children to learn and develop transferable skills.
+As a school, our intent is to offer a curriculum that not only encompasses the formal requirements of the National Curriculum, but goes beyond the experiences of the classroom to ensure our children are exposed to the richest and most varied opportunities that we can provide.
+We aim to design a curriculum that ensures coverage and progression; providing memorable holistic learning through a variety of different teaching methods and experiences allowing the children to learn and develop transferable skills.